Black Mirror Easter Eggs You Didn't Notice

 Callow thrown out of zoo (Nosedive)

-Another nod to Black Mirror's first episode "The National Anthem" is hidden in season 3 opener "Nosedive," a pastel-hued social media satire starring Bryce Dallas Howard as Lacie Pound, a social climber desperately trying to up her rating on a popularity platform seemingly used by Americans nationwide.
+Another nod to the first "Mirror" episode "The National Anthem" is hidden within the Season 3 opener "Nosedive," a pastel-hued social media satire starring Bryce Dallas Howard as Lacie Pound, a social climber desperately trying to up her rating on a popularity platform seemingly embraced by Americans nationwide.
 People are judged by their score, which is ranked using a five-star system.
 Both strangers and friends can affect your star rating at the touch of a button, and Lacie is constantly scrolling through her friends' profiles in the hope of scoring points and reaching her desired social ranking of a mid-4.

-Those with a sharp eye will have noticed that as Lacie visits the profile of her 4.8 friend Naomi Jayne Blestow (Alice Eve), a status update from one Michael Callow pops up in the bottom right-hand corner of the shot.
-Callow writes that he "Just got thrown out of the zoo again," adding a sad face to emphasize his disappointment.
+Those with a sharp eye will notice that as Lacie visits the profile of her 4.8 friend Naomi Jayne Blestow (Alice Eve), a status update from one Michael Callow pops up in the bottom right-hand corner of the shot.
+Callow writes that he "just got thrown out of the zoo again," adding a sad face to emphasize his disappointment.

 Sea of Tranquility (Nosedive)